AkseliManninen/lunssi/docs/custom-domain.md

 1. Login to Domainkeskus.
 2. Navigate to Domains > Manage Domain > Manage DNS.
-3. Add A and AAA records for @ and www.
+3. Add A and AAAA records for @ and www.
 The records can be found from fly.io.
 4. Add Domain ownership verification CNAME that can also be found from fly.io (this step might not be mandatory).

-Using CNAME could be simpler but A / AAA records worked with less effort in this case.
+Using CNAME could be simpler but A / AAAA records worked with less effort in this case.